-You’ll need to attack these with all out effort, but we can’t recommend that you do so with a weight you’ll be unable to handle.
-All we’ll say is that it’s generally recommended to do the 20-rep squats with what would normally be your max for a set of 8 to 12 reps.
+You’ll need to attack these with all-out effort, but only using a weight you can handle.
+It’s recommended to do the 20-rep squats with what would normally be your max for a set of eight to 12 reps.

-Also note that these programs are designed for back squats.
-Not Smith machine squats, not front squats, not lunges, not Bulgarian split squats.
+Also, note that these programs are designed for back squats.
+Not Smith machine squats, not front squats, not lunges, and not Bulgarian split squats.